dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/GETCURRENTSTUDYDATETIME_FORMATTING_2025_01_19.md

-# GetCurrentStudyDateTime Formatting Update - 2025-01-19
+ï»¿# GetCurrentStudyDateTime Formatting Update - 2025-10-19

 ## User Request
 "can you change the 'GetCurrentStudyDateTime' operation output as 'YYYY-MM-DD HH:mm:ss' format?"